ShivamGarg21/ShivamGarg21.github.io/README.md

   - ```python
     npm install
     ```
-- Now, the project is ready to use.
+- Now, the project is ready.
 - You can check it using `npm start`, it will open the website locally on your browser.

 # Customize it to make your own portfolio ✏️